 Unearthing the Banker's Bones

-, a new Arts Council Collection 70th Anniversary commission by Keith Piper will premiere as part of the artist’s solo show of the same name at Liverpool’s Bluecoat Gallery, 28 October – 22 January 2017.
+, a new Arts Council Collection 70th Anniversary commission by Keith Piper premiered as part of the artist’s solo show of the same name at Liverpool’s Bluecoat Gallery, 28 October – 22 January 2017.